BradleyCodeU/bradleycodeu.github.io/_apcsa/ch45strings/ch45namegames.md

 Try running your code with a different variety of inputs.
 What happens if you just hit the ENTER key instead of entering a name?

-You MUST also complete one of the challenges:
+You MUST also complete ONE of the challenges:

   - CHALLENGE 1: Prompt for the user's last name, then randomly generate 10 suggested usernames for that person.
 For example... jusriley3, rilj6, juriley7, rileyju29, justiri4, rijustin2, jr87, etc